-The primary areas supported are social needs; youth; education; environment; social enterprise; health care; culture and the arts; and projects that will benefit greater Bristol and its economic development.
+The primary areas supported are social needs; youth; education; environment; social enterprise; health care; culture and the arts; and projects that will benefit Greater Bristol and its economic development.

 Edmonds and Coles Scholarships

-The Society of Merchant Venturers provides administrative support to the Edmonds and Coles Scholarships Charity.
-This is an education charity which provides grants and scholarships to young people.
+SMV provides administrative support to the Edmonds and Coles Scholarships Charity, an education charity that provides grants and scholarships to young people.